• Skip to primary navigation

 There is the option to make banana bread muffins using a muffin pan.
 Fill the muffin pan cups ⅔ full.
 Bake them for about 15 minutes.
 You can also use a mini muffin pan and bake for about 10 minutes.

-How to Store Dog Banana Bread
+How to Store the Bread and How Long It Lasts

 Wrap the bread in plastic wrap or place it in an airtight container.
 You can store it at room temperature for up to 3 days or in the refrigerator for up to 7 days.
-Note that since banana bread is moist it is prone to molding.
+Note that since banana bread is moist, it is prone to molding.

 For extended storage, you can freeze it.
 Wrap it tightly with a layer of plastic wrap and then a layer of aluminum foil or put the plastic-wrapped bread in a plastic freezer bag and squeeze the air out before sealing the bag.
 It will last up to 4 months in the freezer.
 Thaw it in the fridge or at room temperature.

-Can humans eat this dog banana bread?
+Can people eat this banana bread?

 A loaf of homemade banana bread for dogs and a banana.

-More Healthy Homemade Dog Treats
+More Homemade Dog Treats

 Want to make more treats for your dog?
 Check out my easy gourmet dog treat recipes: